Ketel Marte Preview, Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres have the sixth-ranked team ERA among all MLB pitching staffs (3.85).
+- The Padres have the sixth-ranked team ERA across all league pitching staffs (3.82).

 © 2023 Data Skrive.
 All rights reserved.